appwrite/appwrite/docs/references/users/update-user-status.md

 Update the user status by its unique ID.
-This endpoint now includes functionality to delete all active sessions when a user is blocked, resolving issues when a different user attempts to sign in on the same device.
+This endpoint deletes all active sessions when a user is blocked, resolving issues when a different user attempts to sign in on the same device.